 1 indicating that current national school lunch state categorical funding 2 levels have not achieved desired achievement gains.
 The bureau also found 3 that the number of allowed uses for national school lunch state categorical 4 funding may dilute the impact of the funding but that further study would be 5 necessary to determine whether this is so; 6 (12) While these concerns are important, the General Assembly 7 has not had sufficient time to act on the findings and recommendations of the 8 House Committee on Education and the Senate Committee on Education to find 9 the best possible solution to the identified problems and recommendations.
 10 More time and study is needed to determine how best to implement the 11 recommendations.
 However, it is clear that the evidence strongly suggests 12 that an increase of national school lunch state categorical funding for the 13 upcoming school year is unlikely to produce the expected increase in academic 14 achievement for the students for whom the funding is provided.
 15 (b) The House Committee on Education and the Senate Committee on 16 Education, in conjunction with the bureau and the Department of Education, 17 shall conduct a study and make the following recommendations to the Eighty- 18 ninth General Assembly for consideration during the 2014 Fiscal Session: 19 (1) A list of evidence-based programs for which national school 20 lunch state categorical funds may be expended by school districts; and 21 (2) A new national school lunch state categorical funding 22 formula to replace the current national school lunch state categorical 23 funding mechanism with a model that: 24 (A) Provides funding for economically disadvantaged 25 students on a sliding scale; and 26 (B) Weights the funding to provide more money to school 27 districts for students who, under federal poverty guidelines, qualify for 28 free meals than it provides to students who qualify for reduced-priced meals.
-29 30 SECTION 7.
+29 29 30 free meals than it provides to students who qualify for reduced-priced meals.
+30 free meals than it provides to students who qualify for reduced-priced meals.
+SECTION 7.
 EMERGENCY CLAUSE.
-It is found and determined by the 31 General Assembly of the State of Arkansas that it is the state's 32 constitutional obligation to provide a general, suitable, and efficient free 33 system of public schools in the state; that the public school funding 34 distribution changes in this act are necessary to ensure that proper funding 35 is provided to public schools and school districts; and that this act is 36 immediately necessary so that public schools and school districts will
+It is found and determined by the 30 31 free meals than it provides to students who qualify for reduced-priced meals.
+SECTION 7.
+EMERGENCY CLAUSE.
+It is found and determined by the General Assembly of the State of Arkansas that it is the state's 30 31 32 free meals than it provides to students who qualify for reduced-priced meals.
+SECTION 7.
+EMERGENCY CLAUSE.
+It is found and determined by the General Assembly of the State of Arkansas that it is the state's constitutional obligation to provide a general, suitable, and efficient free 30 31 32 33 free meals than it provides to students who qualify for reduced-priced meals.
+SECTION 7.
+EMERGENCY CLAUSE.
+It is found and determined by the General Assembly of the State of Arkansas that it is the state's constitutional obligation to provide a general, suitable, and efficient free system of public schools in the state; that the public school funding